Common NH & MA Home Inspection FAQ's

 10. When will I receive my MA or NH home inspection report?
 Laboratory Results?

 Unless you have been otherwise informed, you can usually expect your NH or MA Home Inspection Report to be sent to you via email within 24-48 hours of the inspection.
+If you have requested a mailed hard copy of the report, please allow 5-7 days.

 12. Does the Real Estate Agent or Owner need to be there?

-13. Can I videotape/record the inspection?
+13. Can I video / record the inspection?

 14. Do I need a MA or NH home inspection when I'm buying NEW CONSTRUCTION?
 How would your inspectors perform an inspection on New Construction?